munificent/craftinginterpreters/book/functions.md

 unknotting it.
 But we can get started here.

 LoxFunction's implementation of `call()` creates a new environment that it uses to bind the parameters in.
-In the code for that, I glossed over one important point.
-What is the *parent* of that environment?
+When I showed you that code, I glossed over one important point: What is the *parent* of that environment?

-In the code we have right now, it always `globals`, the top level global environment.
+Right now, it is always `globals`, the top level global environment.
 That way, if an identifier isn't defined inside the function body itself, the interpreter can look outside the function in the global scope to find it.
-In the Fibonacci example, that's how the interpreter is able to look up the recursive call to `fibonacci` inside the function's own body.
+In the Fibonacci example, that's how the interpreter is able to look up the recursive call to `fibonacci` inside the function's own body -- `fibonacci` is a global variable.

+**todo: remove this example?**

 But consider: